 Figure 23: Organisation of the co-operation of Application TSOs

-Application TSOs, which want to jointly allocate CZC for BC exchange or sharing of BC reserves of one SBCP and direction, need to jointly establish one BC-platform.
+Application TSOs, which want to jointly allocate CZC for BC exchange or sharing of BC reserves of one SBCP and direction, need to jointly establish one BC platform.
 Each application must belong to one CZCAOF which provides the optimal CZC allocation as the outcome of the CZC allocation procedure.
 Multiple applications can belong to the same CZCAOF.
 Consequently, the CZC for each SBCP in each direction is optimised by one CZCAOF.
 One CZCAOF can also be used to optimise the CZC allocation of more than one SBCP in one direction, for one SBCP in two directions or for more than one SBCPs in two directions.
-The BC-platform is the organisation of all Application TSOs applying one CZCAOF.
+The BC platform is the organisation of all Application TSOs applying one CZCAOF.

 The allocated CZC from the CZCA optimisation, the marginal prices and BC volumes as provided by the CZCAOF is the input to a CPF.
-Based on this, the CPF provides the procurement information of balancing capacity and sharing of reserves for the Application TSOs and from other Application TSOs of the BC-platform.
+Based on this, the CPF provides the procurement information of balancing capacity and sharing of reserves for the Application TSOs and from other Application TSOs of the BC platform.

 Firmness regime for the allocation of cross-zonal capacity